 Load bearing – Once all of the above have been accounted for, you need to make sure that your roof is sturdy enough to bear the load of the panels and brackets.
 This is likely fine for newer homes, but older homes with shabbier roofs might need to be retrofitted to accommodate.

 Climate and location– MIT researchers have discovered that climate affects energy output of solar panels more drastically than once realized.
-Heating and cooling can affect the output of solar panels, depending on what type of material the solar panel is comprised of.
+Heating and cooling can affect the output of solar panels, depending on what type of material the solar panel is composed of.
 You also need to consider weather and longevity of the sun in more northerly locations.

 Ordering equipment – When you are choosing your equipment, you will find that many manufacturers do not distribute to retail.
-Therefore your options appear to be somewhat limited.
+Therefore, your options appear to be somewhat limited.
 However, there are plenty of good products available through big box retailers that work just fine, such as Amazon and Home Depot.
 Many of these retailers sell kits that have all your components for your system.
 Keep in mind you will need breakers and disconnects in between most components.

 Installation – This is where those handy skills come into play.
 Running wires, feeling comfortable on a roof, drilling holes into your home, connecting components.
 Installation will go smoothly if proper planning during the design process was implemented.
 Keep in mind some risks of installing any electrical equipment can be anywhere from power surges, burning out components, fires, and electrocution.
 Wires must be cut properly to avoid disasters.
 Being familiar with NEC standards can educate you on the best practices.

 Final Approval and flipping the switch – For on-grid or regulated off grid installs, the inspector comes out for a final time and makes sure the system is worthy to be turned on.
 If it passes, then let the power flow!